 Enable Room - this lets you keep a room closed until you're ready to let attendees in.
 If you don't want the room to be joinable right away, set the Enable Room toggle to 'No'.
 If a room isn't enabled, attendees can still see the room but won't be able to join, and a message will be displayed explaining the room is unavailable, and they'll be unable to join.

-Select an icon or add an image to the Room.
+Icon - this lets you select an icon or add a custom image to the room.
 We highly recommend adding an image that will aid a user's understanding of the room's purpose.
 Images should be unique to each room topic.

 Description - this is a text description that appears to attendees below the room's Name.
 Description for the room.
 Make sure the description tells the attendees what to expect in as few words as possible.

 Moderators - this lets you add up to three people from your event's attendee list as Moderators, so make sure you've added them to the event!
 We'll talk about what Moderators can do later in this guide.

 ⚠️ Caution, if you’re at all concerned that a room topic may be controversial, we highly recommend adding at least one Moderator.

 Internal Links - this lets you Add Internal Links to the room.
 For example, if you're setting up breakout rooms for sessions, search for and add the session(s) here.
 The room will appear on the session's page in the Agenda feature, and attendees can join the room directly from there.
 See our Internal Links article for a full list of items that use Internal Links.

 Click Save Changes when you're finished, and you're done making the room!
 Repeat this process for as many rooms as you need.

 After you've added at least one room, there are several actions you can take from the edit page for the Video Rooms feature:

 Filter and search